expfactory/expfactory/docs/pages/1-generate.md

 ```

 **sqlite**
 An sqlite database can be used instead of a flat filesytem.
 This will produce one file that you can move around and read with any standard scientific software (python, R) with functions to talk to sqlite databases.
-If you want to use sqlite3, then specify:
+If you want to set a default for the container of sqlite3, then specify:

 ```
 docker run -v /tmp/my-experiment:/data \